HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/create-customers-lists.md

 {: .panel-heading}
 <div class="panel-body">

-For a HCL Domino REST API Schema Database, lists have to explicitly be enabled for use.
+For Domino REST API, lists have to explicitly be enabled for use.
 This provides flexibility for other methods of access to the NSF, e.g. Notes Client.
-It also provides the ability to create different Keep HCL DOMINO REST API database configurations for different audiences.
+It also provides the ability to create different database configurations for different audiences.

 When creating a view, it will automatically be enabled.